-There is considerable evidence to suggest that prolonged sitting is detrimental to health, even when people exercise regularly, increasing the risk of illness and disease.
-Conversely, there are many benefits to sitting less and moving more, including reduced risk of chronic diseases mentioned above, improved weight management and reducing the risk of developing musculoskeletal disorders.
+There is considerable evidence to suggest that prolonged sitting is detrimental to health, even when people exercise regularly, prolonged sitting increases the risk of illness and disease.
+Conversely, there are many benefits to sitting less and moving more, including reduced risk of chronic diseases mentioned above, improved weight management, and reduced risk of developing musculoskeletal disorders.

-It is important to note the adults who engage in regular planned exercise can still sit for long periods during the day and therefore still need to consider standing benefits.
+It is important to note that adults who engage in regular planned exercise can still sit for long periods during the day and, therefore, still need to consider standing benefits.

 What can we do in the workplace to sit less and move more?

 - Stand and take a break from your desk every 30 minutes

 - Use stairs and not elevators

 - Take standing breaks in long sitting meetings

 - Stand for phone calls

 - Walk to colleagues’ desks instead of phoning or emailing